 PG&E, SCE, and SDG&E shall share in the cost of the annual \$22 million budget, at proportions based on each IOU's portion of Commission-jurisdictional share of CAISO peak load: 45 percent for SCE, 45 percent for PG&E, and 10 percent for SDG&E. Costs shall be tracked to Category 6 ME&O costs.
+Three percent of the total budget for each IOU may be used for administrative costs, as was approved in prior Summer Reliability decisions.
 As in D.21-12-015, SCE shall work with the current vendor to extend the contract currently set to expire in 2023 and set a new expiration date of December 31, 2025.
-If SHEE is not able to extend the contract, we direct SCE too issue a new solicitation for a vendor to administer Flex Alert and Power Saver Rewards marketing, with a budget of \$22 million per year for calendar years 2024 and 2025.
+If SCE is not able to extend the existing contract, we direct SCE to issue a new solicitation for a vendor to administer Flex Alert and Power Saver Rewards marketing, with a budget of \$22 million per year for calendar years 2024 and 2025.